Paul-James-Rouse/ML-Example-Pipeline/README.md

 of its functionality.
 It will score about 77%, which I am happy with given that this whole project is to be used as a generic example for a ML project rather than a massive push on that problem.

-All the code specilised for the Titanic dataset are in Data_Cleaning.py and Data_Visualisation.py and of course related to data-speific processing and visualisation.
+All the code specialised for the Titanic dataset are in Data_Cleaning.py and Data_Visualisation.py and, of course, relate to data-specific processing and visualisation.

 This code will iterate though what I call the major hyperparameters
     1 - the limit to which feature can correlate with other features (multicollinearity)